gbraad-fedora/fudcon-cd/README.md

 # Consistent Development

-Utilizing virtualization you can easily set up a self-hosted CD environment.
+Utilizing containers you can easily set up a self-hosted CI/CD environment, which can provide you with a 'consistent' development environment.